<em>Phlomis</em>, Jerusalem sage: planting, cultivation and care

 Phlomis herba-venti (photo Luis Nunes Alberto)

-Multiplication: sowing, propagation by cuttings, division
+Propagation: sowing, propagation by cuttings, division

 Sowing

-- Sow the seeds on the surface.
+- Sow seeds on surface.

-- Cover them with a little compost.
+- Cover them with a little seed compost.

-- Place the pot at a temperature between 15 and 18 °C.
+- Place pot at a temperature of 15–18 °C.

-Propagation by Cuttings
+Propagation by cuttings

 - Plant the cutting in the substrate.

-Associating Phlomis in the Garden
+Pairing Phlomis in the garden

 Useful resources

-- Discover our range of phlomis!
+- Discover our range of Phlomis!

 - An article by Pierre on our blog – Mediterranean plants: where do they really come from?

-- A selection of plants to pair with phlomis in a dry garden
+- A selection of plants to pair with Phlomis in a dry garden

 - Discover other allelopathic plants!